Project-MONAI/monai-deploy-app-sdk/docs/srs.md

 ---

 ### [REQ] Testing the functional veracity of an Application
-The SDK shall enable app verification of on operator by allowing developers to specify the following: (a) A Gold Input (b) A Gold Output (c) Similarity Metric (d) Allowed Tolerance between measured output and gold output
+The SDK shall enable app verification of an application by allowing developers to specify the following: (a) A Gold Input (b) A Gold Output (c) Similarity Metric (d) Allowed Tolerance between measured output and gold output

 #### Background
-Having a mechanism to test the functionality of an operator during development makes it easier for developer to be ready for deployment to a production quality server.
+Having a mechanism to test the functionality of an application during development makes it easier for developer to be ready for deployment to a production quality server.

 #### Verification Strategy
-For a classification inference operator verify that given a gold input, a similarity metric, the generated output closely matches the output within the specified tolerance limits.
+For an application that makes use of a classification inference operator verify that given a gold input, a similarity metric, the generated output closely matches the output within the specified tolerance limits.

 #### Target Release
 MONAI Deploy App SDK 0.2.0